-Table 1 Annual COBRA health results for 2020-29 for Top Ten states.
+Table 1b.
+Two Facility Impact.
+Annual COBRA health results for 2020-29 for Top Ten states.
 Ranges shown for premature mortality are from Krewski (2009) and Lepeule (2012) and non-fatal heart attacks from a collection of four AMI studies and Peters (2001).

-Primary health-related impact results are presented in Table 1.
-The table includes the ten most impacted states along with the national totals.
+Primary health-related impact results are presented in Tables 1a and 1b.
+The tables includes the ten most impacted states for both cases along with the national totals.
 Note the imperfect correspondence between the states that had the greatest emission changes and the states that would have the largest increase in health effects.
 This reflects the combined effect of where people live and the movement of pollution downwind from sources.
-Based on this analysis, as many as 270 people would die prematurely each year due to increases in pollution from the power sector.
+Based on the analysis for four nuclear plant closures, each year hundreds of people would die prematurely due to increases in pollution from the power sector.
 People would also suffer thousands of additional asthma attacks, many days where daily activities would be limited and missed workdays.
+The results for two plant closures have impacts somewhat less than half that of the four plant case, along with some shifts in the states bearing the worst impacts.